February 11 & 12 Student Led Conferences

-Language: Students are about done writing their personal narratives and some have begun the revision process.
-Our writing lessons focused on punctuating dialogue and using semicolons.
-We continue with our daily and weekly language routines of DLR, daily writing, and word work.
+Language: Students turned their notes into sentences this week and we continue with daily and weekly language routines of DLR, daily writing, and word work.

-Reading: Our genre focus this week was on informational text; we continue to practice identifying the main idea and the supporting details.
+Reading: This week we have begun a unit on summarizing.
 Students should read 20+ minutes each night from their independent reading (IR) book.
 This book should travel back and forth from home to school each day.

 From Mr. Peterson: